Plankton Soup – the Tech Interactive

 September 2019

-The upper part of this fragile installation was ready before participants started to add their plankton drawings made of reflective paper stickers.
-After the event, the Tech Interactive removed the plankton that could have been damaged (lower part of the installation).
+The upper part of this fragile installation was ready before participants began adding their plankton drawings made of reflective paper stickers.
+After the event, the Tech Interactive removed the plankton that could have been damaged (the lower part of the installation).
 The original part of the installation is up until the end of 2019.

 ‘Build a luminescent mural about Plankton, and learn about these amazing organisms that are, for the most part, invisible.
 Today they are under threat due to the climate crisis.’